-The General Education Assessment Program was originally established in 1991 in response to an accountability agreement with the State of Wisconsin which required all UW System institutions to develop a process for evaluating the general education knowledge and skills of their students near the end of their sophomore year.
-The Program is also an important component of the UW-Green Bay Comprehensive Assessment Plan, which was developed to provide evidence to the Higher Learning Commission that the institution is in compliance with the Commission’s five accreditation standards.
-The primary assessment tool used in the General Education Assessment Program is the College Basic Academic Subjects Examination (College BASE).
-The College BASE is designed to provide students with an assessment of their general education knowledge and skills, independent of course grades.
-The test also provides the institution with feedback regarding the general education skills and knowledge of students as they begin their junior year at UW-Green Bay.
+The program evolved over the last 23 years with the most recent information below.
+The Program was also an important component of the UW-Green Bay Comprehensive Assessment Plan, which was developed to provide evidence to the Higher Learning Commission that the institution is in compliance with the Commission’s five accreditation standards.
+All students, including transfers, who had earned between 54 and 72 credits at the end of a given semester were required to complete the UW-Green Bay General Education Assessment program.
+The primary assessment tool used in the General Education Assessment Program was the College Basic Academic Subjects Examination (College BASE) developed through the University of Missouri-Columbia.
+The College BASE was designed to provide students with an assessment of their general education knowledge and skills, independent of course grades.
+The test also provided the institution with feedback regarding the general education skills and knowledge of students as they began their junior year at UW-Green Bay.

-The program consists of:
+The program consisted of:

 * Formerly, the Sophomore Assessment Program